Brielle Biermann Gets Criticized For Putting Creepy Fan On Blast After Receiving Inappropriate Messages

 “all you had to do is block this person.
 Why even start drama.”

-Another doesn’t find the comments disturbing as Brielle isn’t even underage.
+Another doesn’t find the comments disturbing, as Brielle isn’t even underage.

 “What’s disturbing about it?So he’s a perv, big deal?
 She’s not even underage”

-Yet still, a Twitter user commented if Brielle doesn’t want to be “harassed,” then she should set her messages to private.
+Yet still, a Twitter user commented that if Brielle doesn’t want to be “harassed,” then she should set her messages to private.

-If she doesn’t wanna be”harassed”,she can make her DM’s private like most normal”celebs”

-It seems the public is not taking the offensive messages seriously as Brielle continues to deal with hateful remarks.
+It seems the public is not taking the offensive messages seriously, as Brielle continues to deal with hateful remarks.
 However, her mom has her back when it comes to laughing at and publicly shaming creepy people.
 Zolciak posted a screenshot of the messages to her Instagram account on Thursday, saying while the comments were inappropriate, it was still funny.

 “Welcome to the world Of social media.
 I can’t @briellebiermann gets the craziest f***** messages in her inbox been going on for years #GTFOH P.S. inappropriate or not I gotta admit I laughed at this #Tool #ItsAllInJest #Relax”

-Perhaps one Twitter user’s reply to ‘the creep’ sums up what most viewers are thinking when it comes to Brielle’s handling of the situation.
+Perhaps one Twitter user’s reply to “the creep” sums up what most viewers are thinking when it comes to Brielle’s handling of the situation.

 “Even if u WERE a real cop, u did nothing wrong.
 Cops r allowed to be perverts just like the rest of the world.
 F*** them!”

 Apparently it’s okay for people to be perverts when it comes to sending messages to celebrities, according to this Twitter user.
-And this latest social media drama isn’t the first time Brielle spoke out against inappropriate things being posted online.
+And this latest social media drama isn’t the first time that Brielle has spoken out against inappropriate things being posted online.
 People reported on a SnapChat photo posted by Kim of her naked husband, Kroy Biermann, as Brielle told her mom to delete the NSFW photo.

-“Dude what the f— delete this bulls—,” the 19-year-old commented on Zolciak-Biermann’s Snap.”
+“Dude what the f— delete this bulls—,” the 19-year-old commented on Zolciak-Biermann’s Snap.

 It seems Brielle isn’t afraid to call out people for posting inappropriate photos and messages on social media, even when it comes to her own mom.